Recreational and Non-Commercial Fishing in the Pacific Islands

 Recreational and non-commercial fishing in the Pacific Islands encompass fishing communities, habitats, and fishing practices spread over a vast area of nearly 1.5 million square miles of federal waters.
 The area is home to a highly productive coral reef, ocean bottom, and open ocean ecosystems, which surround all or part of three Pacific archipelagos—American Samoa, Hawai‘i, and the Mariana Islands—and seven widely spaced remote islands and atolls.

-NOAA Fisheries Pacific Islands Regional Office is responsible for managing recreational fisheries in federal waters (generally 3 to 200 nautical miles from shore) around the islands.
-We manage these fisheries in coordination with local, state, and territorial agencies, the Western Pacific Fishery Management Council, and other partners.
+NOAA Fisheries Pacific Islands Regional Office (PIRO) is responsible for making sustainable recreational fisheries management decisions in Federal waters (generally 3 to 200 nautical miles from shore) around the islands.
+We manage these fisheries in coordination with local, state, and territorial agencies, the Western Pacific Fishery Management Council (Council), and other partners.

 Non-Commercial Fishing

 In the Pacific Islands, non-commercial fishing is described as fishing that does not meet the definition of commercial fishing in the Magnuson-Stevens Fishery Conservation and Management Act.
-It includes sustenance, subsistence, traditional indigenous, and recreational fishing (50 CFR 665.12).
+It includes sustenance (fishing for food), subsistence (fishing as part of livelihood), traditional indigenous, and recreational fishing.

 Non-commercial fisheries in the Pacific Islands are major economic contributors to coastal communities.
 They are socially and culturally significant, perpetuating subsistence and traditional fishing practices and their accompanying cultural values.
-Marine resources are regularly harvested for non-profit distribution within fishing communities (customary exchange), and portions of the catch often are sold to defray expenses, allowing fishing activities to continue.
+Marine resources are regularly harvested for sharing and gifting within fishing communities (customary exchange), and portions of the catch often are sold to defray expenses, allowing fishing activities to continue.

-In a recent survey of non-commercial fishermen in Hawai‘i, 66 percent indicated fishing for food was important, in particular catching fish for home consumption and for sharing with friends and family.
+In a survey of non-commercial fishermen in Hawai‘i, 66 percent indicated fishing for food was important, in particular catching fish for home consumption and for sharing with friends and family.
 Approximately 36 percent indicated that their catch is extremely or very important to their regular diet.
-Across the state, anglers spent more than $97 million on fishing trip expenditures, resulting in sales impacts (gross regional business sales) of more than $119 million, and supporting more than 900 jobs in 2015.
-About 89 percent of non-commercial fishing trips occurred in state waters and the remaining 11 percent in federal waters.
+In 2022, recreational fishing in Hawaiʻi supported approximately 2,062 jobs with trip expenditures of $435 million resulting in sales impact of $379 million.
 Shore-based fishing provided the largest share of economic impact to the state, compared to the private boat and for-hire fishing modes.
-Shore fishing provided 48 percent of total trip expenditures, 45 percent of total sales impacts, and 49 percent of jobs supported by non-commercial fishing.
-In waters around Hawai’i, alone, experts estimate that more than two million pounds of fish are harvested non-commercially.
+Shore fishing provided 51 percent of total trip expenditures, 50 percent of total sales impacts, and 50 percent of jobs supported by non-commercial fishing.
+In waters around Hawaiʻi alone, experts estimate that more than two million pounds of fish are harvested non-commercially.

 For a recent summary of non-commercial fishing activities throughout the Pacific Islands, see the Western Pacific Saltwater Recreational Fisheries Snapshot.
 There you will find highlights of the most commonly targeted species, annual catches, and more.